-[A selection of the vague sorts of things they have said can be found in Essay Eleven Part One, here and here.]
+[A representative selection of the vague sorts of things DM-theorists have said about the "Totality" can be inspected here and here.]

-A few years ago, Martin Jay published an excellent book (called Marxism And Totality.
-The Adventures Of A Concept From Lukács To Habermas [Jay (1984)]) -- but, in over 500 pages he studiously forgot to tell us what the title of his book was actually about!
+A few years ago, Martin Jay published an excellent book entitled Marxism And Totality.
+The Adventures Of A Concept From Lukács To Habermas [i.e., Jay (1984)]but, in over 500 pages he studiously omitted to tell us what his book was actually about!

-To be sure, in Chapter One, Jay very helpfully summarised classic and early modern Holist theories of nature and society, but these theories are themselves no less vague.
-Perhaps because he found little material in the DM-classics (or, indeed, in the writings of 'systematic' and other academic dialecticians) to help him out, Jay ducked the question whether Ancient Greek and Early Modern theories of nature -- or, of 'the Whole' -- were the same as, or were different from, one another --, or, indeed, were the same as, or were different from, the DM-"Totality".
+To be sure, in Chapter One, Jay very helpfully summarised classic and early modern Holist theories of nature and society, but those theories are themselves no less vague.
+Perhaps because he found little material in the DM-classics (or, indeed, in the writings of 'systematic' and other academic dialecticians) to help him explain this vague concept, Jay ducked the question whether Ancient Greek and Early Modern theories of nature -- or, of 'the Whole' -- were the same as, or were different from, one another --, or, indeed, were the same as, or were different from, the DM-"Totality".

 After all: how would anyone be able to decide?

-Sure, they all use typographically similar-looking words (such as, "Being", "The Whole", "The Totality", etc.), or their apparent equivalents; but, if the use of similar-looking words were enough to identify, or equate, whatever they supposedly depicted, we would be able to conclude that, for example, Plato's "Forms" were identical to those complicated, pre-printed sheets of paper you have to complete in order to apply for a job, obtain a driving licence or secure a credit card.
-Plainly, the use of typographically similar-looking words isn't sufficient to identify, or equate, the many 'Wholes' that thinkers have concocted over the last two-and-a-half millennia.
+Admittedly, those aforementioned mystics all use, or have used, typographically similar-looking words (such as, "Being", "The Whole", "The Totality", etc.), but, if the use of similar-looking words were enough to equate whatever they supposedly depicted, we would surely be able to conclude that, for example, Plato's "Forms" were identical to those complicated, pre-printed sheets of paper you have to complete in order to apply for a job, obtain a driving licence or secure a credit card.
+Plainly, the use of typographically similar-looking words isn't sufficient to identify the many 'Wholes' that Traditional Thinkers have concocted over the last two-and-a-half millennia.

-After all, does anyone have access to an Identikit picture of the "Totality", enabling them to pick this mysterious object out of a Cosmic line-up of likely candidates?
+After all, does anyone have access to an Identikit picture of the "Totality" that enables them to pick this mysterious object out of a Cosmic line-up of likely candidates?
 Has anyone seen its likeness etched in the sand, shaped in the clouds, or formed on the surface of Mars -- in the way that some claim to have spotted images of Jesus or The Virgin Mary in a slice of toast or on a grape?

-Indeed, precisely what is the criterion of identity for mystical and dialectical 'Totalities'?
+Indeed, precisely what is the criterion of identity for mystical and/or 'dialectical' "Totalities"?

-Worse still: we don't even possess so much as a partial description of a single "Totality", ancient or modern, to assist us in the fruitless quest.
+Worse still: we don't even possess so much as a partial description of a single "Totality", ancient or modern, to assist us in this rather futile quest.
 Can you imagine trying to decide whether or not two individuals -- say, Woodruff Durfendorfer and Arthur Farfenickle -- were the same or were different if you were given no clear description to work with, no picture to guide you, and no DNA to rely on?
-But, even here, you would at least have something to work with: the knowledge that they are supposed to be human beings.
-But, in relation to the various "Wholes" and "Totalities" that assorted mystics of yesteryear have invented, we don't even have this much to go on -- we have no idea what kind of 'entity' we are dealing with, the existence of which we are being asked to contemplate.
-We have nothing at all to aid us; the Information Box pertaining to these 'Totalities' is, ironically, totally empty.
+But even then you would at least have something to work with: the knowledge that they are supposed to be human beings.
+And yet, in relation to the various "Wholes" and "Totalities" that assorted mystics have invented we don't even have this much to go on -- we have no idea what kind of 'entity' we are dealing with, the existence and identity of which we are being asked to contemplate.
+We have nothing at all to assist us.
 No good doing a Google search or consulting Wikipedia.

-Of course, as noted above, this puzzle isn't helped by the fact that not one of these ancient 'thinkers' was all that specific about the nature and extent of his/her particular "Whole" -- and neither were the mystics, for obvious reasons.
-After all, a crystal clear mystic would lose his/her licence to confuse.
+Of course, as noted above, this puzzle isn't helped by the fact that not a single one of those ancient 'thinkers' was all that specific about the nature and extent of his/her particular "Whole" -- neither were the ancient (or modern) mystics, and for obvious reasons.
+After all, a crystal clear mystic would lose his or her licence to confuse.

-But, of the entire litter, the Dialectical Mystics are easily the vaguest, most equivocal and sublimely evasive; prevarication and obfuscation taken way beyond the call of duty.
+But, in relation to the entire confusion of obscure "Wholists", ancient and modern -- "confusion" is the collective noun I have just invented for such Mystics and Wholists --, the Dialectical Mystics are easily the vaguest, most equivocal and evasive.
+Prevarication and obfuscation taken way beyond the call of duty.

 The rest of Jay's book is devoted to expounding what various prolix and studiously incomprehensible dialecticians have or haven't thought about history, society and the economy -- as possible examples of what can only be called, 'sub-totalities'.
-However, as far as can be ascertained, and except for the opening chapter, the "Totality" itself is conspicuous by its absence from this book, which is, of course, quite remarkable in itself.
-Indeed, it is decidedly odd -- just as odd in fact as it would have been if Darwin had forgotten to mention natural selection, or had omitted all talk of species, past, present or future from On The Origin Of Species.
+However, as far as can be ascertained, and except for the opening chapter, the "Totality" itself is conspicuous by its absence, which is, of course, quite remarkable in itself.
+Indeed, it is decidedly odd, just as odd as it would have been had Darwin forgotten to mention natural selection, or had omitted all talk of species, past, present or future, from On The Origin Of Species.